archerydwd/rails-blog/README.md

 end
 ```

 The above has lots of methods, The thing to note for now is the method names corrospond to our view names.
 This helps when the controller method index gets called, rails knows that the index.html.erb file needs to be displayed with this.
-The athentication line at the top, provides very basic authentication and except allows them files to be accessed without login.

 **Creating the articles model**